Plan to build Starbucks in Boston’s historic North End sparks controversy

 “People coming from all over the United States want to see the North End,” she said.
 “They want to see what we have created and Starbucks does not belong as a gateway to the North End.”

+John Picariello, of Modern Pastry, says the North End is the last true refugee of an Italian neighborhood and he feels Starbucks is a bad idea.

+“Starbucks just speaks about what the North End is not about,” he said.

-Dan Cence, of Charter Realty and Development, says project designers have worked hard to integrate architecture that’s representative of the area.
+Dan Cence, of Charter Realty and Development, says building designers have worked hard to integrate architecture that’s representative of the area.

+A petition is circulating in the neighborhood to stop Starbucks from setting up shop.

 City officials plan to meet with business owners and developers Thursday to find a way to move forward with the project.